feathr-ai/feathr/docs/how-to-guides/azure-deployment.md

 # Azure Resource Provisioning

 Due to the complexity of the possible cloud environment, it is almost impossible to create a script that works for all the cloud setup use cases.
-Because of this, users are expected to:
+We have a quick start guide below that will facilitate this process.

-## Running Feathr with only a few clicks
+## Method 1: Provision Azure Resources with Curret User's Identity:

 Feathr has native cloud integration and getting started with Feathr is very straightforward.
 You only need three steps: